 1 x SD_Disk 2GB SD Card

-2-Undestanding Datasheets & Docs
+2-Understanding Datasheets & Docs

 CJ-OV528 Protocol (.pdf)

-3-Software — Firmware (Visit my github)
+3-Software — Firmware (Visit my GitHub)

 4-Schematics & Codes:

 I try to go step by step.
 I work with Arduino progressively.
 Here are the codes I used to get to the end result.
 The camera is the most sophisticated code.
-You have to understand bitwise operation and study it calmly … no more … the rest is highly auto-explanatory codes:)
+You have to understand the bitwise operation and study it calmly … no more … the rest is highly auto-explanatory codes:)

 2-Arduino UNO and SDcard interaction(HARD_V1);